Probing a long-lived pseudoscalar in type-I 2HDM with displaced vertices and jets at the LHC: Relevant theoretical and experimental constraints

 \section{Relevant theoretical and experimental constraints}

 In this work, the light CP-even state $h$ is identified with the observed Higgs boson with a mass of 125 GeV.
 We restrict ourselves to the near-alignment limit, $\cos(\beta-\alpha)\to 0$, under which the tree-level interactions of $h$ with the SM particles closely reproduce their SM predictions.
-For large values of $\tan\beta$, the pseudoscalar $A$ is an LLP, and the decay branching ratio Br$(h\to AA)$ is thus limited by the experimental upper bound on invisible Higgs decay branching ratio, Br$(h\to \text{invisible}) < 0.107$~\cite{ParticleDataGroup:2024cfk}.
-Among the measured channels, the diphoton mode currently provides the most precise determination of the properties of the 125 GeV Higgs boson through its signal strength~\cite{ParticleDataGroup:2020ssz} \beq \mu_{\gamma\gamma}= 1.11^{+0.10}_{-0.09}. \eeq The charged Higgs bosons can contribute to the $h\to \gamma\gamma$ process through loop effects~\cite{Wang:2013sha}.
+If $\tan\beta$ is sufficiently large or $A$ is light enough, the pseudoscalar $A$ is an LLP.
+In the parameter region we consider, characterized by large values of $\tan\beta$ and tiny values of $\cos(\beta - \alpha)$, the Yukawa couplings of $h$ are approximately rescaled by a factor of $\sin(\beta - \alpha)$ (see Eq.~\eqref{hffcoupling}), and its couplings to the SM gauge bosons are likewise rescaled by $\sin(\beta - \alpha)$ (see Eq.~\eqref{eqn:hvvcoupling}).
+Since $\sin(\beta - \alpha)$ is very close to unity in this region, these deviations are negligible.
+Consequently, the corrections to the tree-level decay channels $h \to ZZ^*, WW^*$, and $h \to f\bar{f}$ can be safely neglected.
+The charged Higgs bosons can contribute to the $h\to \gamma\gamma$ process through loop effects~\cite{Wang:2013sha}.
 In addition, the decay mode $h\to AA$ enhances the total width of $h$, and thus affects Br$(h\to \gamma\gamma)$.
 As a result, measurements of the diphoton signal strength can impose stringent limits on the relevant parameter space.
+Among the measured channels, the diphoton mode currently provides the most precise determination of the properties of the 125 GeV Higgs boson through its signal strength~\cite{ParticleDataGroup:2020ssz} \beq \mu_{\gamma\gamma}= 1.11^{+0.10}_{-0.09}. \eeq

+Alternatively, we employ $\texttt{HiggsTools}$~\cite{Bahl:2022igd} to compute the total $\chi^2$ based on the latest LHC measurements of the signal strength of the 125 GeV Higgs boson.
+The required \texttt{SLHA}~\cite{Allanach:2008qq} file is generated with $\texttt{SPheno v4.0.5}$~\cite{Porod:2003um} and subsequently provided as input to $\texttt{HiggsTools}$.
+We pay particular attention to the parameter points with $\chi^2-\chi^2_{\rm min} \leq 6.18$, where $\chi^2_{\rm min}$ denotes the minimum of $\chi^2$.
+These points lie within the $2\sigma$ range in any two-dimensional plane of the model parameters, for explaining the Higgs data.

+For $m_A < 62.5$ GeV, the SM-like Higgs boson can decay into a pair of long-lived $A$'s, which subsequently decay into hadronic jets, producing a pair of displaced vertices.
+This signature has been actively investigated at the LHC.
+Based on the ATLAS analyses in Refs.~\cite{ATLAS:2022gbw,ATLAS:2025pak}, we adopt the bound Br$(h\to AA) < 0.1\%$, which corresponds to the most stringent limit reported from these ATLAS searches for a pair of displaced vertices arising from LLPs decaying into hadronic jets.
+We note that for relatively small values of $\tan\beta$ and large values of $m_A$, the $A$ particle can be less long-lived, and in this regime, prompt limits on the branching ratio of the Higgs-boson decays into multiple jets via BSM light states may apply.
+However, such bounds, currently with the existing LHC Run~2 data, are quite loose and only at the level of~$\mathcal{O}(10\%)$~\cite{ATLAS:2021ypo,Cepeda:2021rql,Castillo:2022bin,CMS:2024zfv}.
+Therefore, we do not take them into account and work with the stringent bound of Br$(h\to A A)<0.1\%$ mentioned above.

 Our analysis also incorporates theoretical requirements including vacuum stability, perturbative behavior, and unitarity.
 Firstly, to ensure perturbativity, each quartic coupling in the Higgs potential is required to remain below $4\pi$.
 Second, the requirements ensuring vacuum stability are given by~\cite{Deshpande:1977rw} \beq \lambda_1 > 0,~~\lambda_2 > 0,~~\lambda_3 + \sqrt{\lambda_1\lambda_2} > 0,~~\lambda_3 + \lambda_4 - \mid\lambda_5\mid +\sqrt{\lambda_1\lambda_2} > 0. \eeq